What is the EMALS Association?

 What is my EMALS member number?

 EMALS does not issue member numbers.
-Memberships are identified by e-mail address and/or the name of institution/organization.
+Memberships are identified by e-mail address and/or the name of the institution/organization.

 How do I change my contact information with EMALS?

 You can easily update your information.
-Simply go to our website and click on Membership form in the upper right-hand corner, download the Membership application as a Word file, complete with the changed information and print it, sign and email it as an attachment to firstname.lastname@example.org.
+Simply go to our website and click on the Membership form in the upper right-hand corner, download the Membership Application as a Word file, complete with the changed information and print it, sign and email it as an attachment to firstname.lastname@example.org.
 If you are now at a different institution/organization, you will need to start a new membership unless that institution/organization is already a current member.